nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ![add message](images/tagCommand.png)

 Other Examples:
-* `tag 1 t/SoftwareEng`
+* `tag 1 t/SoftwareEng` adds `SoftwareEng` tag to task 1.
+* `tag 3 t/Participation` adds `Participation` tag to task 3.

 ### Search tasks with name of task: `find`

 Searches for tasks with a name of task provided.

 Application: Used to find a certain task that may be further down the list.